linuxserver/docker-pydio/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+You must create a user and database for pydio to use in a mysql/mariadb or postgresql server.
+You can use sqlite with no further config needed, but this should only be considered for testing purposes.
+In the setup page for database, use the ip address rather than hostname...

+For email settings edit the file /config/ssmtp.conf and restart the container.

 ## Updates